dime-worldbank/.github/profile/README.md

 code for ongoing research projects, as well as code for open source tools published by DIME.

 ## Use code in DIME repositories
-You may access and use the code you find in this GitHub account according to the license for each public repo.
+You may access and use the code you find in the repos on this GitHub account according to the license for each public repo.

 ## Access to DIME repositories